 The ladies are tattooed and pierced.
 They look tough enough, but aren't players, just fans, and one hopes to suit up one day.
 Jones has never played football before, but says she dreams of playing with the Dallas Diamonds.

 Barnett's mostly here for support.

 "She wanted to show me what it was like," Barnett says.

-Jones is a die-hard Cowboys fan, but she admires the Diamond even more.
+Jones is a die-hard Cowboys fan, but she admires the Diamonds even more.
 She's in awe of them.

 "They're unified," Jones gushes.
 "They win as a group.
 It's not one person trying to do better than everybody else.
 They all do their part.
 And they win."

-In San Diego on August 3, the WFA National Championship game against the Chicago Fire doesn't go nearly that well.
+In San Diego on August 3, the WFA National Championship game against the Chicago Fire doesn't go nearly as well.

-Sami Grisafe, Chicago's quarterback, takes the snap from the shotgun and fakes a handoff to running back Mary Choules, then sprints toward the end zone, jukes a Diamonds defender, breaks a tackle and scores on a 21-yard touchdown run with 9:41 left in the first quarter.
+Sami Grisafe, Chicago's quarterback, takes a snap from the gun and fakes a handoff to running back Mary Choules, then sprints toward the end zone, jukes a Diamonds defender, breaks a tackle and scores on a 21-yard touchdown run with 9:41 left in the first quarter.
 And so the onslaught begins.
 Bushman doesn't start after all.
-She plays, but her knee gets the better of her.
+She plays, but her knee gets the best of her.
 After just two series, her injury forces her to watch the rest of the game from the sidelines.
 The Diamonds don't bring home a fifth title.
-The team loses and loses marvelously by a score of 81-34.
+The team loses and loses marvelously, 81-34.

 After the game, Dallas Diamonds offensive lineman Amari Hollis' spirits are still up.
 Hollis, one of the team's captains, believes that the game could have gone the Diamonds' way if some of the team's weapons were utilized just a little bit differently.